List of human spaceflights to the International Space Station

 U.S. Space Shuttle missions were capable of carrying more humans and cargo than the Russian Soyuz spacecraft, resulting in more U.S. short-term human visits until the Space Shuttle program was discontinued in 2011.
 Between 2011 and 2020, Soyuz was the sole means of human transport to the ISS, delivering mostly long-term crew.
 Russian cargo deliveries have been exclusively carried out by the uncrewed missions of Progress spacecraft, requiring fewer human spaceflights.

-To avoid confusion, this list includes Soyuz MS-22, which was launched crewed but landed uncrewed, however it does not include Soyuz MS-23, which was launched uncrewed, but landed crewed which is listed at Uncrewed spaceflights to the International Space Station.

-Continued international collaboration on ISS missions has been thrown into doubt by the 2022 Russian invasion of Ukraine and related sanctions on Russia.
+Continued international collaboration on ISS missions has been thrown into doubt by the 2022 Russian invasion of Ukraine and related sanctions on Russia, but is still continuing as of 2024.